j-c-cook/AcousticAlgorithm/README.md

 # AcousticAlgorithm
 !!
-This code has an open source Copyright License and must be cited if used !!
+This code has an MIT Copyright License and must be cited if used !!

 A repository for locating tornados during development